 The Antarctic Treaty establishes Antarctica as a continent for science and international cooperation.
-It also provides for the annual exchange of plans, personnel, scientific observations, and results.
-The United States, a leader in both the establishment of the treaty and in its continued operation, cooperates extensively with other treaty nations in scientific research and operational support.
+It also provides for the annual exchange of plans, personnel, scientific observations and results.
+The United States, a leader the treaty's establishment and its continued operation, cooperates extensively with other treaty nations in scientific research and operational support.

 The Antarctic Treaty consultative parties established a secretariat in Buenos Aires, Argentina, to support Antarctic Treaty activities.
-Besides assisting with preparation for annual meetings, the Secretariat is also responsible for information related to the Treaty System and the Protocol.
+The secretariat assists with preparation for annual meetings and is responsible for information related to the Treaty System and the Protocol.
 The Treaty website includes a database that describes operations and scientific activities for each nation in Antarctica and provides information about treaty-related activities.